bodaue/aiogram_v3_template/README.md

 # Aiogram Bot Template (v3)

-## About

-A scalable template for building Telegram bots using aiogram 3.x and sqlalchemy 2.x
+#### A scalable template for building Telegram bots using aiogram 3.x and sqlalchemy 2.x

 ## Features